craftablescience/GodotPuzzlemaker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Godot Version and Puzzlemaker Version**
+**Godot Version & Plugin Version**
 Godot: *x.x.x*
-Puzzlemaker: *x.x.x*
+Plugin: *x.x.x*

 **Describe the bug**
 A clear and concise description of what the bug is.

 **Screenshots**
-A clear picture or video of the bug happening.
+A screenshot of Godot Editor while you are encountering this bug, or a clear screenshot of Editor/External console.